openstack/charm-specs/specs/newton/approved/ceph-broker.rst

 Proposed Change
 ===============

-The idea here is to create a charm that can provide the information that Openstack needs to connect to the existing Ceph cluster.
+A new charm will be created that acts a a broker between an existing Ceph deployment, and a Juju deployed OpenStack Cloud; The charm will provide the same relations as the existing ceph-mon charm.

 Alternatives
 ------------

 The alternative is manually connecting the Ceph and OpenStack together.
 This is fine for some customers but not acceptable for bootstack.
+This kind of manual configuration isn't particularly manageable.

 Implementation
 ==============